 Happy Thanksgiving to all our American readers.
-I spent the day before on the telly with my fellow immigrant Stuart Varney, and Stuart was eager for partisan warfare over the butterball.
-Here's Stu's take, and then my reaction:
+I spent the day before the big day on the telly with Ashley Webster of Fox Business, and Ash was eager for partisan warfare over the butterball.
+This was my reaction:

 If you want something more nourishing than a microwaveable butterball, here are a few Thanksgiving thoughts from me over the years.
 First, from on the radio with Hugh Hewitt a decade or so back: